spm/spm-docs/docs/reference/annotated_bibliography.md

 ## fMRI

-To apply SPM to fMRI time-series it was necessary to account for two fundamental characteristics of fMRI data: (i) that the Hemodynamic Reponse Function (HRF) is transient, delayed and dispersed in time and (ii) that the sampling interval is shorter than the time constant of the HRF, making the observed time-series highly correlated.
+To apply SPM to fMRI time-series it was necessary to account for two fundamental characteristics of fMRI data: (i) that the Hemodynamic Response Function (HRF) is transient, delayed and dispersed in time and (ii) that the sampling interval is shorter than the time constant of the HRF, making the observed time-series highly correlated.
 These issues were addressed in [1] where the HRF was modelled using a Poisson function and the intrinsic correlation was measured after first removing the signal components that were phase-locked to the stimulus (ie. the extrinsic components).

 In a later paper [2], the authors consider a temporal smoothing of the fMRI time-series (using a Gaussian filter) so as to induce a known autocorrelation structure.
 This is then used to adjust the degrees of freedom used when making inferences from the GLM.
 In the further development of this model [3], Worsley and Friston introduced a general procedure for unbiased estimation of the error variance term.
 This series of papers culminates in [4], where it was shown that whitening (estimating the autocorrelations and then removing them - a procedure favoured by a number of other researchers) can result in a large bias in the resulting statistical inferences (ie. many false positives).